zlianghahaha/zlianghahaha.github.io/_pages/about.md

 * **University of Wisconsin, Madison**.
 B.S. in Electrical Engineering.
 2018 - 2020
 * **Auburn University**.
 Computer Engineering transfer to **UW-Madison**.
 2016-2018

+# News

+* **Zhiding** has been selected as a **DAC Young Fellow**, Cheers!
+Nov.2021
+* Two papers will be published on **ICCAD**, Cheers!
+Sep.2021
+* **Zhiding** has joining University of Notre Dame as a PhD student in Computer Science and Engineering department under guidence of **Prof. Yiyu Shi**.
+July.2021

 # Publications
-* **Zhiding Liang**, Zhepeng Wang, Junhuan Yang, Lei Yang, Jinjun Xiong, Yiyu Shi, Weiwen Jiang, “Can Noise on Qubits Be Learned in Quantum Neural Network?
+* **Zhiding Liang**, Zhepeng Wang, Junhuan Yang, Lei Yang, Yiyu Shi, Weiwen Jiang, “Can Noise on Qubits Be Learned in Quantum Neural Network?
 A Case Study on QuantumFlow”.
 Invited by the 40th International Conference On
 Computer-Aided Design ([ICCAD 2021](https://iccad.com/index.php/)).
-* Zhepeng Wang, **Zhiding Liang**, Shanglin Zhou, Caiwen Ding, Jinjun Xiong, Yiyu Shi, Weiwen Jiang, “Exploration of Quantum Neural Architecture by Mixing Quantum Neuron Designs".
+* Zhepeng Wang, **Zhiding Liang**, Shanglin Zhou, Caiwen Ding, Yiyu Shi, Weiwen Jiang, “Exploration of Quantum Neural Architecture by Mixing Quantum Neuron Designs".
 Invited by the 40th International Conference On
 Computer-Aided Design ([ICCAD 2021](https://iccad.com/index.php/)).
 * **Zhiding Liang**, “A comprehensive understanding of conductive mechanism of RRAM: from electron conduction to ionic dynamics".
 Published in the 2nd International Conference on Electrical Engineering and Control Technologies ([CEECT 2020](https://www.ceect.org/))